 Marketing majors at Concordia University Chicago nurture the ability to communicate effectively and to develop an entrepreneurial mindset.
 This includes thinking creatively, a willingness to take risks, leadership skills, openness to new ideas, and the knowledge to critically evaluate opportunity and innovation.

 Concordia-Chicago Marketing Degree Overview

-Concordia-Chicago offers two marketing degrees: a bachelor of arts in marketing and a bachelor of science in business administration with emphasis in marketing.
-Both marketing degrees will prepare you for an exciting career in a dynamic field.
-Graduates with marketing degrees find jobs as brand and product managers, marketing and sales executives, analysts and research executives and more.
+We offers two marketing degrees: a bachelor of arts in business administration with an emphasis in marketing and a bachelor of science in business administration with emphasis in marketing.
+Both the bachelor of arts and the bachelor of science options prepare students for an exciting career in a dynamic field.
+Graduates with marketing degrees find jobs as brand and product managers, marketing and sales executives, analysts, research executives and more.

-General Course Information
+Marketing Course Information

-The bachelor of arts in marketing degree is for students who want a broad liberal arts foundation, yet with an emphasis in business.
-The bachelor of science degree provides more depth in the business curriculum.
+The bachelor of arts in marketing degree, which requires 48 semester hours of study, is for students who want a broad liberal arts foundation with an emphasis in business.
+The bachelor of science degree, with more depth in the business curriculum, requires 57 semester hours of study.
 If you have questions, a counselor with our Office of Admission can help as you decide on the Concordia degree program that best matches your strengths and career interests.

 Students working toward a bachelor of science degree will be able to select electives from courses such as advanced business law, global marketing, new product development and retailing.

 For more details about required courses (BA) and (BS) and course descriptions, please visit our online catalog.